One of the Most Powerful Tools for ADHD may be Something You Already Do Every Day

-Music therapy is an ever-expanding niche in the field of mental health, as studies continue to support the use of music treatment of depression, trauma, schizophrenia, grief, addiction, and many more conditions.
+Music therapy is an ever-expanding niche in the field of mental health, as studies continue to support the use of music in treatment of depression, trauma, schizophrenia, grief, addiction, and many more conditions.

 You probably already know from experience that music can have a powerful effect on mood.
 In fact, research shows that even sad music can bring comfort to most listeners.
 But, did you know music can also improve focus and concentration for people with ADHD?